TUM-Dev/NavigaTUM/server/README.md

 ### Prerequisites

-For getting started, there are some system dependencys which you will need.
+For getting started, there are some system dependencies which you will need.
-Please follow the [system dependencys docs](/resources/documentation/Dependencys.md) before trying to run this part of our project.
+Please follow the [system dependencies docs](/resources/documentation/Dependencies.md) before trying to run this part of our project.

 ### Additional dependency